san-zrl/chess_openings/chess_openings_blog.md

 today at the [Lichess.org open database](https://database.lichess.org/).
 At the time of writing, this data comprises almost 1.5TB.

-Lichess data provides information about the players' skill (in terms of their [ELO](https://en.wikipedia.org/wiki/Elo_rating_system) points), the result of the game and, most importantly for the purposes of this article, the opening that was played.
+Lichess data provides information about the players\' skill (in terms of their [ELO](https://en.wikipedia.org/wiki/Elo_rating_system) points), the result of the game and, most importantly for the purposes of this article, the opening that was played.
 I ran a data science study and investigated three key questions.